rbisdorff/Digraph3/docSphinx/tutorial.rst

 Both objectives are **equi-important**; the weight (10) of the *costs* criteria balance the sum of weights (10) of the *benefit* criteria (see column 2).
 The preference direction of the *costs* criteria *c1* and *c2* is **negative**; the lesser the costs the better it is, wheras all the *benefit* criteria *b1* to *b5* show **positive** preference directions, ie the higher the benefits the better it is.
 The columns entitled '0.0', resp.
 '1.0' show the quartile *Q0*, resp. *Q4*, ie the **worst**, resp. **best** performance observed so far on each criterion.
 Column '0.5' shows the **median** (*Q2*) observed on the criteria.

-New  decision actions with random multiple criteria performance vectors from the same random performance tableau model may now be generated with ad hoc random performance generators.
+New  decision alternatives with random multiple criteria performance vectors from the same random performance tableau model may now be generated with ad hoc random performance generators.
 We provide for experimental purpose, in the :py:mod:`randomPerfTabs` module, three such generators: one for the standard :py:class:`randomPerfTabs.RandomPerformanceTableau` model, one the for the two objectives :py:class:`randomPerfTabs.RandomCBPerformanceTableau` Cost-Benefit model, and one for the :py:class:`randomPerfTabs.Random3ObjectivesPerformanceTableau` model with three objectives concerning respectively  economic, environmental or social aspects.

-Given a new Performance Tableau with 100 new decision actions, the so far estimated historical quantile limits may be updated as follows:
+Given a new Performance Tableau with 100 new decision alternatives, the so far estimated historical quantile limits may be updated as follows:

-    >>> # generate 100 new random decision actions
+    >>> # generate 100 new random decision alternatives
     >>> from randomPerfTabs import RandomPerformanceGenerator
     >>> rpg = RandomPerformanceGenerator(tp,seed=seed)
     >>> newTab = rpg.randomPerformanceTableau(100)